π¬ Blog

 Β

-Tech talks?
-Check. βœ… Social nights?
-Double check. βœ… You think that’s all?
+You think thatβs all?
 Nope, we're talking laser gun tags, cinema night, folks.

 Β